Alejogb1/job-board/blog-data/how-do-i-loop-through-multiple-folders-in-pyspark-using-azure-blob.md

 id: "how-do-i-loop-through-multiple-folders-in-pyspark-using-azure-blob"
 ---

-Let's address this challenge, shall we?
+Let's address this challenge?
 It’s a scenario I've encountered numerous times in past data engineering projects, especially when dealing with large, distributed datasets stored across multiple containers or folders in Azure Blob Storage.
 The key isn't merely about iterating; it's about doing so efficiently within the distributed processing paradigm of PySpark, avoiding potential performance bottlenecks that stem from improper data access patterns.
 We’re talking about orchestrating a distributed read, something that requires careful consideration of how Spark's execution model interacts with the storage layer.

 My experience stems from a project where I needed to process sensor data, which was segmented into folders based on date and sensor type.
 We used Azure Blob Storage heavily, and the volume of data grew substantially.
 Early on, we learned the hard way that looping naively through folders would kill performance, leading to job failures and much head-scratching.
 The main issue arises because each folder access could trigger a separate job or stage within Spark if not handled correctly, forcing the scheduler to manage hundreds or even thousands of individual read operations.
 This, of course, results in massive inefficiencies, making it crucial to design a more optimal approach.